 Allocate higher value points to actions that are near conversion.

-Actions carried out by new leads, such as subscribing to a newsletter or visiting a homepage, shouldn’t weigh as much as approaching the sales team regarding pricing.
+Actions taken by new leads, such as subscribing to a newsletter or visiting a homepage, shouldn’t carry as much weight as approaching the sales team about pricing.

-Leads can collect points for various actions, so consider what a minimum eligible score is before approaching your contacts.
+Leads can earn points for various actions, so consider the minimum eligible score before approaching your contacts.

 Measure and adjust scores

-You shouldn’t simply set and forget the lead scoring process as the customer journey changes over a while, so you have to adapt your lead scoring models to produce targeted ads regularly.
+You shouldn’t simply set and forget the lead scoring process, as the customer journey changes over time, so you have to adapt your lead-scoring models to produce targeted ads regularly.

-Express Analytics offers Catalog Modelling and Catalog Scoring techniques based on sophisticated statistical algorithms to help businesses not only identify likely customers but also to tell with a high degree of accuracy which leads are most likely to convert.
+Express Analytics offers Catalog Modeling and Catalog Scoring techniques based on sophisticated statistical algorithms to help businesses not only identify likely customers but also determine with a high degree of accuracy which leads are most likely to convert.